YinkaOlusola/TelecomChurnPrediction/README.md

 The shorter the contract, the higher the churn rate.
 Those with more extended plans face additional barriers when canceling early.
 This clearly explains the motivation for companies to have long-term relationships with their customers.
 Churn Rate is higher for the customers who opted for paperless billing.
 Customers who pay with electronic checks are more likely to churn, and this kind of payment is more common than other payment types.

+The plots above show a consistently low churn rate for each categorical features.
+Moreso, from the plots, there is a trace of data imbalance which will be investigated using charts.

 # References